-- 5.1 Appropriate action: the School will ensure that appropriate action is taken to address concerns that are raised under these procedures.. - Assessing concerns: The Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors or the Lead Safeguarding Governor) will determine whether the concerns raised are low level or potentially meet the harm threshold.
-The DSL, Headmistress, Chair of Governors and the Lead Safeguarding Governor have all been trained to assess concerns, and to record and address them appropriately. - 5.3 Low level concerns: If the School determines the concern is a low level concern, then the School will address the concern as appropriate.
-This will usually involve making the individual aware of the concern against them, undertaking any investigation that may be required and may include giving management guidance and advice or invoking the School's capability or disciplinary procedures.
+- 5.1 Appropriate action: the School will ensure that appropriate action is taken to address concerns that are raised under these procedures.. - 5.2 Assessing concerns: The Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors or the Lead Safeguarding Governor) will determine whether the concerns raised are low level or potentially meet the harm threshold.
+The DSL, Headmistress, Chair of Governors and the Lead Safeguarding Governor have all been trained to assess concerns, and to record and address them appropriately.
+Where the concern is of a Safeguarding nature, the school will contact the LADO to support the assessment process. - 5.3 Low level concerns: If the concern is a low level concern, then the School will address the concern as appropriate.
+This will usually involve making the individual aware of the concern against them, undertaking any investigation that may be required and may include giving management guidance and advice or invoking the

+School's capability or disciplinary procedures.

-- Borderline cases: the Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors or the Lead Safeguarding Governor) may take advice from the LADO in borderline cases in order to establish whether the concern is a low level concern or an allegation that potentially meets the harm threshold.
-This may include conducting an initial "no names" conversation with the LADO about whether the harm threshold is met. - 5.5 Referral: where the Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors) considers the concerns raised potentially meet the harm threshold, the Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors) will make a report to the LADO before further action is taken.
+- 5.4 Borderline cases: the Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors or the Lead Safeguarding Governor) may take advice from the LADO in borderline cases in order to establish whether the concern is a low level concern or an allegation that potentially meets the harm threshold.
+This may include conducting an initial "no names" conversation with the LADO about whether the harm threshold is met.
+As above, if the concern is of a Safeguarding nature, the LADO will be consulted as a matter of course. - 5.5 Referral: where the Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors) considers the concerns raised potentially meet the harm threshold, the Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors) will make a report to the LADO before further action is taken.
 The Headmistress (or, if the concern relates to the Headmistress, the Chair of Governors) may also seek advice from the LADO as appropriate.
-Where a LADO referral is appropriate, this will be made within one working day of the allegation being reported in accordance with these procedures. - Responding to an allegation that may meet the harm threshold: where an allegation is made that may meet the harm threshold, the School will take advice from and co-operate with the LADO, the police, and any other external body that may be involved in the response to the allegation.
+Where a LADO referral is appropriate, this will be made within one working day of the allegation being reported in accordance with these procedures. - 5.6 Responding to an allegation that may meet the harm threshold: where an allegation is made that may meet the harm threshold, the School will take advice from and co-operate with the LADO, the police, and any other external body that may be involved in the response to the allegation.
 The School will follow its internal procedures in order to investigate and respond to the allegation when it is appropriate to do so, and will keep the LADO informed of the action it is taking. - 5.7 Case Manager: where an investigation is deemed necessary into an allegation of conduct that may meet the harm threshold, a Case Manager will be appointed by the School to lead the investigation.
 The Case Manager will be either the Headmistress or a person with appropriate authority appointed by the Headmistress.
 Where the Headmistress is the subject of an allegation, the Case Manager will usually be either the Chair of Governors or the Lead Safeguarding Governor.